IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 You will be sent a response once move to production is completed.
 Please note if you don't specify a region, your template will be onboarded only in Dal 10.

-Next Steps Add your vmware environment to your collection.
+Next Steps Add/update your vmware environment to your collection.

-Update environment
+Update variables required
-- vm_template_folder = templates
+- vm_template_folder = **templates**
 - vm_template_id = leave as is or update if template folder name changes